gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Almost always need to determine the project version before closing the publications.
 This may happen in various places.
 - Warn when maven repositories are defined but no maven publications are defined, and vice versa.
 Same for Ivy.
+- Don't allow the identifier of a publication to be changed after the identity has been used:
+    - to generate a descriptor for a publication that depends on it
+    - at resolve time.
 - Validate publications once they have been configured.

 Remove support for `@DeferredConfigurable` once this is complete.